jrudar/Triglav/README.md

         include: inconsistent, distance, maxclust, monocrit,
         maxclust_monocrit.

-    p: float, default = 0.65
-        The 'p' parameter used to determine the shape of the Beta-Binomial distribution.

     alpha: float, default = 0.05
         The level at which corrected p-values will be rejected.

     scale: bool, default = True
         Scales the data so the sum of each row is equal to one.

-    clr_transform: bool, default = False
+    clr_transform: bool, default = True
         Applies the centered log ratio to the dataset.

+    run_stage_2: bool, default = True
+        This stage will determine the best feature from each of the selected clusters by calculating SAGE values.

     verbose: int, default = 0
         Specifies if basic reporting is sent to the user.

     n_jobs: int, default = 10
         The number of threads

-    Returns:

-    An Triglav object.

 ### Fit Parameters
         Inputs: